pwang649/myWiki/docs/Combinatorics/Ramsey.md

 We claim that $R_3(n, n)$ will always be such a positive integer (not necessarily the minimal one).
 Take the complete graph whose vertices are our $R_3(n, n)$ points in the plane.
 Color its triangles red or blue according to the following rule.
 Number the points from 1 to $R_3(n, n)$, and color a triangle red if the path from the smallest number via the middle one to the largest one is clockwise.
 Color a triangle blue if that path is counterclockwise.

 As our graph has $R_3(n, n)$ vertices, there will be a $K_n$ subgraph with monochromatic triangles.
 We claim that the vertices of this $K_n$ subgraph form a convex $n$-gon.
 To see this, it suffices to show that there are no four vertices in this subgraph so that one is within the triangle spanned by the other three.
-In other words, we need to show that the configuration shown in Figure 13.2 does not occur.

 Let us assume without loss of generality that $A<B<C$, and that all triangles of our $K_4$ at hand are red.
 Then the fact that triangle $A D B$ is red forces $D<A<B$.
 (Indeed, $A<D<B$ would mean that the triangle $A D B$ is blue, and $A<B<D$ would mean that either the triangle $B C D$ is blue, or $D>C$, in which case triangle $A C D$ is blue.)
 Then, however, $D<A<C$, and triangle $D A C$ is blue, which is a contradiction.
 This completes the proof.